MikeHopley/ftl-ships-guide/stealth-b.md

 **Ion Stunner?** Toggle, and cloak both weapons together.
 The chance of failure is marginally lower, and you also save hull.

-**Mini Beam?** Toggle and cloak the BL2.
-Pre-cloaking (without a toggle) raises the chance of the Mini-Beam directly hitting weapons from 6.5% to 19%.

 **Small Bomb?** Pre-cloak without toggling, and you finish firing before either weapon can hit.

+**Mini Beam?** Pre-cloaking with a near-perfect toggle (Zoltan on sensors) is slightly better, based on 50 tests each.
+Otherwise, just toggle and cloak the BL2.